Ultimate Guide to Fixing Bad Credit

 Step One: Set up Credit Tracking

-The very first thing you need to do if you want to fix your credit is establish a baseline so you can track your results.
+The very first thing you need to do if you want to fix your credit establishes a baseline so you can track your results.
 Now, there is a big difference between checking your credit score on Credit Karma (which is 100% free) and getting a real three bureau report.
 Credit Karma (and other free tools) don’t actually pull your credit reports.
 They use data provided by public records to give you an estimated score, which can bee 100 points different from your actual score.
 Also, if you make some serious changes to fix your credit, Credit Karma won’t update until 3 to 6 months later.

 Step Two: Establish Credit